 This was public relations, of course, which clarifies the lesson but in no way minimizes it: what you write, if you want it to be published, needs an audience, and you ought to think about who that audience is and what they’d expect from a narrative like yours.

-At NCLR, I wanted a magazine, not an academic journal, and it was with an eye towards stitching together well-written and well-researched thematic issues that we–Bertie, John Patterson, and I–developed what was one of the first creative nonfiction periodicals.
+At NCLR, I wanted a magazine, not an academic journal, and it was with an eye towards stitching together well-written and thoroughly researched thematic issues that we–Bertie, John Patterson, and I–developed what was one of the first creative nonfiction periodicals.
 There were then, more so than now, a number of excellent journals in North Carolina publishing poetry and fiction.
-We sought a place, and I believe found one, for publishing narratives that good readers, and not just academics, would enjoy, and in the process primarily published fiction and poetry by invitation only, and as part of a developing theme.
-The exception was our Wilmington Race Riot issue, a theme which began with an excerpt Philip Gerard sent us from his forthcoming Cape Fear Rising.
+We sought a place, and I believe found one, for publishing narratives that good readers, and not just academics, would enjoy, and in the process published fiction and poetry by invitation only, and as part of a developing theme.
+The lone exception was our Wilmington Race Riot issue, a theme which began with an excerpt Philip Gerard sent us from his forthcoming Cape Fear Rising.

 One of the most gratifying experiences of my tenure at NCLR was watching Bertie’s interests turn towards creative nonfiction, and seeing how good she got, and how much joy she brought to such subjects as Manly Wade Wellman and our literary cats issue, neither of which would have happened without her smart drive.